jnton/english-wikipedia-link-converter-telegram-bot/README.md

-# WikipediaEnLinkBot
+# English Wikipedia Link Converter
-Telegram bot that converts any non-English Wikipedia link into its English equivalent: https://t.me/WikipediaEnLinkBot.
+Telegram bot that converts any non-English Wikipedia link into its English equivalent: https://t.me/ToEnWikipediaBot.